UR-Fall-2017-CSC-172-Lab-TA-Group/Lab5-Auto/README.md

 Dependencies: [JUnit4](https://mvnrepository.com/artifact/junit/junit/4.12), [Java hamcrest 2.0.0.0](https://mvnrepository.com/artifact/org.hamcrest/java-hamcrest/2.0.0.0)

-To use autograding, place the student's submission of `URArrayList.java` and `URLinkedList.java` in this folder, then run `autograde.sh` for UNIX systems
+To use autograding, place the student's submission of `URArrayList.java` and `URLinkedList.java` in this folder, then run the autograding script

 ### UNIX:
 run autograde.sh